PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Compute.md

 	- Autoscaling as new invocations com in
 	- One function instance handles ONLY ONE request at a time
 	- Cold Start
-		- Solution - Configure Min number instance (increases cost)
+		- Solution - Configure Min number of instances (increases cost)
+## Pub/Sub
+- The publisher sends a message to Topic
+- Message individually delivered to each and every subscription
+- Subscribers can receive messages either by push and pull
+- Add Dataflow into flow to enable message deduplication (exactly-once processing)
 ## Decision Tree
 ![Pasted image 20230415192602.png](/img/user/Attachments/Pasted%20image%2020230415192602.png)